U.S.-Canada spat escalates, Europeans criticize Trump's G7 move

 Trump also said he might double down on import tariffs by hitting the sensitive auto industry, throwing the G7’s efforts to show a united front into disarray.

-“In a matter of seconds, you can destroy trust with 280 Twitter characters,” German Foreign Minister Heiko Maas said when asked about Trump’s U-turn, adding it would take much longer to rebuild lost trust.
+“In a matter of seconds, you can destroy trust with 280 Twitter characters,” German Foreign Minister Heiko Maas said when asked about Trump’s U-turn.

-France is also standing by the G7 communique, a French presidency official said, adding anyone departing from the commitments made at the summit would be showing their “incoherence and inconsistency.”
+France is also standing by the G7 communique, a French presidency official said.

 “International cooperation cannot depend on being angry and on sound bites.
 Let’s be serious,” the French official, speaking on condition of anonymity, added.